KentiCopilot

 Is KentiCopilot an AI agent?

 No, KentiCopilot is not an AI agent itself.
-It’s an initiative that enables developers by enhancing 3rd-party AI assistants (like Claude, ChatGPT, or GitHub Copilot).
-The tools developed within the KentiCopilot initiative provide AI assistants with specialized knowledge and capabilities for Xperience by Kentico development.
-Think of the KentiCopilot-built tooling as giving your AI assistant expert-level knowledge of Kentico rather than being an autonomous agent.
+It’s a suite of tools that enables developers by enhancing 3rd-party AI assistants (like Claude Code or GitHub Copilot).
+The tools developed under the KentiCopilot umbrella provide AI assistants and agentic coding tools with specialized knowledge and capabilities for Xperience by Kentico development.
+Think of the KentiCopilot tooling as giving your AI assistant expert-level knowledge of Kentico rather than being an autonomous agent.

 Is KentiCopilot an MCP server?

-No, but MCP servers are a core component of tools developed within the KentiCopilot initiative.
-Xperience MCP servers act as a bridge, allowing AI assistants to access Xperience-specific information and interact with your Kentico projects directly.
+No, but MCP servers are a core component of tools developed under the KentiCopilot umbrella.
+Xperience MCP servers act as a bridge, allowing AI assistants to access Xperience-specific information and interact directly with your Kentico projects.

 The official Kentico MCP servers expose Xperience by Kentico functionality to AI assistants.
 They are compatible with other 3rd-party MCP servers, so you can extend current functionalities with your own custom servers or integrate other tools in your development workflow.

-No, but curated prompts are a key feature.
-As a part of the KentiCopilot initiative, we have been creating:
+No, but curated skills are a key feature.
+As a part of KentiCopilot, we have been creating:

-• Prompt templates that are optimized for common Kentico development tasks.
+• Skill definitions that are optimized for common Kentico development tasks.

 • System prompts to give AI assistants context about Xperience by Kentico architecture and best practices.

-• Reusable instruction sets for code generation, troubleshooting, and content modeling.
+• Reusable skill files for code generation, troubleshooting, and content modeling.

-• Guidelines for crafting effective prompts specific to Kentico development scenarios.
+• Guidelines for crafting effective instructions specific to Kentico development scenarios.

-Does the KentiCopilot initiative provide any educational guidance and tutorials?
+Is KentiCopilot supported by any educational guidance and tutorials?

 • Step-by-step tutorials for setting up AI-assisted development workflows.